 How are the EV model ranges calculated and can I change them?

-The manufacturer-quoted economy statistics for each EV are used for the Official EV range, which are either calculated on the NEDC (New European Driving Cycle) or WLTP (Worldwide Harmonised Light Vehicle Test Procedure) protocols depending on model.
+The manufacturer-quoted economy statistics for each EV are used for the Official EV range, which are dervied from the official WLTP (Worldwide Harmonised Light Vehicle Test Procedure) protocols depending on model.
 We use these figures, alongside a number of other factors, to calculate the Real EV range for each model.

 You can edit the Real EV range to reflect your own experience, which will be used to calculate your estimated drive range.